Clamping force in plastic assemblies

 • Coating friction coefficient: greater the friction coefficient, the lower the clamping force resulting from the input torque.
 (See Fig. 3).

 • Recess efficiency: the recess transmits the input torque from the screwdriver to the screw.
 Highly efficient recess will allow better torque transmission and consequently, a higher clamp load of the assembly.
-TORX Plus® recess guarantees an optimal assembly torque transmission, providing higher clamping force than Philips or POZI drive recesses.
+TORX PLUS® recess guarantees an optimal assembly torque transmission, providing higher clamping force than Philips or POZI drive recesses.

 • Thread geometry: thread design also affects the ratio between torque and clamping force.
 Generally, a finer pitch increases clamping force if the resulting rise of friction doesn’t overcome that increase.